alberto56/presentation_lets_unit_test_date/README.md

  * `provider`: Added a data provider.
  * `provider-multiple`: Added more data to data providers.
  * `non-pure`: Refactored a non-pure function.
+ * `mock-stub`: Use mocking and stubbing of external function calls.